macymeizhen-cyber/ADHD-mcguffey-reflex/README.md

-# BrainQuest
+# ADHD-mcguffey-reflex

-BrainQuest is an ADHD-friendly reading and reflex practice app built on Expo and React Native.
+ADHD-mcguffey-reflex is an ADHD-friendly reading and reflex practice app built on Expo and React Native.
 It guides learners through short English reading missions, vocabulary and comprehension checks, and progression-oriented practice loops designed for focus, confidence, and repetition.

 ## Product direction